tsy935/CS231N_CZT/README.md

 * Original Training Data that contains labels that appear less than 3 times are dropped

 * Rest of training data are split 8:1:1 into our own train/val/test.
-The mapping is in data/train_split.csv
+The mapping is in data/train_split.csv (with one hot encoding).
+The ID and attributes are saved in original format in data/train_split_train.csv, data/train_split_val.csv, data/train_split_test.csv

 * Original data are  /mnt/disks/large/data/train.zip and test.zip